altmp/altv-docs/articles/configs/server.md

 #Can be used to share resources between 2 servers, so you dont need to redownload all the time for live & testserver for example.
 Projectname should be unique
 #sharedProjectName = "altv-shared"

+# The amount of entities that can be streamed at the same time (all synced serverside entities that are dynamic synced) - max 256
+[maxStreaming]
+peds = 128 #max 220
+objects = 120 #max 120
+vehicles = 128  #max 220

 # Define the map bound size
 mapBoundsMinX = -10000
 mapBoundsMinY = -10000